 - The longer you hold a queen, no matter how carefully or where she is being kept captive, she will get mad and could injure herself attempting to get away – so have you paint pen or brush ready to go BEFORE picking up the queen bee.
 Another benefit of holding the queen bee directly over an open hive occurs if you accidentally drop the queen after picking her up.
 If she remains uninjured she will be back inside of her place of safety, and not somewhere in the grass where you would have to find her and try to pick her up again – without crushing her when moving your feet about during the search.

 - Dab a little dot of pain onto the thorax of the queen bee, in the middle of the back in between where you see her front legs dangling about on either side.
 Be exact in the location of the paint dab and do not use too much paint or the liquid can attach to the wings or legs and gum them up to the point where the queen cannot move or fly – which WILL result in panicked movements.

-Newbie beekeepers may have to spend more time searching for and finding a queen than more veterans honey bee keepers, even when following these useful tips.
+Newbie beekeepers may have to spend more time searching for and finding a queen than more veteran honeybee keepers, even when following these useful tips.

 Do not become discouraged, this is definitely an example of a practice makes perfect scenario.
-What is most important is the finding the queen, not the amount of minutes or number of tries it takes to do so.
+What is most important is finding the queen, not the number of minutes or number of tries it takes to do so.